 Former Florida State Tight End Transferring To FCS Program

-Florida State's roster is going to look much different in 2025 after 27 players moved on from the program during the NCAA Transfer Portal winter window.
-The Seminoles have offset the losses through the portal and high school/JUCO recruiting but still have more work to do this offseason.
+The majority of Florida State's December departures have found new homes through the NCAA Transfer Portal.
+There are still a few former Seminoles who are yet to secure landing spots.

-On Saturday evening, former FSU tight end Jerrale Powers announced his new home.
-After entering the portal in December, Powers plans to transfer to Stephen F. Austin, a member of the FCS.
-The Lumberjacks went 7-5 last fall under longtime head coach Colby Carthel.
+On Wednesday, former FSU tight end Brian Courtney officially transferred to Tennessee Tech, a member of the Division I Football Championship Subdivision (FCS).
+The Golden Eagles went 7-5 in 2024 under first-year head coach Bobby Wilder.

-Powers spent the last three seasons as a reserve tight end at Florida State, working with the scout team for most of that time.
-He was limited by injuries at different junctures and was also asked to convert to a new position after playing wide receiver in high school.

-READ MORE: Former FSU Football Standout Accepts Invitation To Reese's Senior Bowl
+Courtney wrapped up his third season at Florida State last fall.
+He became a member of the rotation at tight end and played a large role on multiple special teams units.
+Courtney appeared in all 12 games in 2024, making one start.
+He recorded one tackle, one reception for three yards, and caught a successful two-point conversion in the season-opener against Georgia Tech.

+The Virginia native made 38 appearances during his time in garnet and gold.
+He totaled two receptions for 15 yards and recorded four tackles on special teams.
+Courtney's three-yard catch in the loss to Clemson in October was his first reception since 2022.
-The Texas native signed with Florida State as a three-star prospect in the 2022 class.
-He'll be suiting up closer to home with his move to Stephen F. Austin in Nacogdoches, TX.
-That's less than three hours from his hometown of Duncanville.

-Powers stands at 6-foot-4, 232 pounds.
-He's expected to have two seasons of eligibility remaining.
+Courtney signed with the Seminoles as a three-star prospect in the 2022 class.
+He was a quarterback at the prep level but was asked to convert to tight end at Florida State.
+The move didn't end up working out.
+He's expected to have one season of eligibility remaining.

-Florida State has two scholarship tight ends eligible to return to the roster in 2025; sophomore Landen Thomas, and sophomore Amaree Williams.
+Florida State has three tight ends eligible to return to the roster in 2025; sophomore Landen Thomas, sophomore Amaree Williams, and redshirt freshman Luke Douglas.

 The Seminoles signed four-star Chase Loftin during the Early Signing Period.
-FSU also recently landed a commitment from Arizona State tight end transfer Markeston Douglas and UCF tight end transfer Randy Pittman.
+The program added former Arizona State tight end Markeston Douglas and former UCF tight end Randy Pittman through the portal.

-Powers is one of 19 scholarship players to enter the transfer portal since the conclusion of a 2-10 season.
-Redshirt senior wide receiver Deuce Spann, redshirt junior tight end Jackson West, redshirt junior defensive end Byron Turner Jr, redshirt sophomore defensive tackle Tomiwa Durojaiye, senior defensive back Omarion Cooper, sophomore wide receiver Destyn Hill, redshirt freshman defensive end Lamont Green Jr., redshirt sophomore offensive lineman Julian Armella, junior tight end Brian Courtney, redshirt senior wide receiver Darion Williamson, junior defensive end Marvin Jones Jr., redshirt sophomore linebacker Shawn Murphy, true freshman quarterback Luke Kromenhoek, freshman defensive end DD Holmes, redshirt junior defensive end Patrick Payton, redshirt junior defensive tackle Grady Kelly, senior wide receiver Malik Benson, and redshirt freshman linebacker DeMarco Ward have also declared their intentions to move on.
+Courtney is one of 19 scholarship players to enter the transfer portal since the conclusion of a 2-10 season.
+Redshirt senior wide receiver Deuce Spann, redshirt junior tight end Jackson West, redshirt senior wide receiver Darion Williamson, redshirt sophomore defensive tackle Tomiwa Durojaiye, senior defensive back Omarion Cooper, sophomore wide receiver Destyn Hill, redshirt freshman defensive end Lamont Green Jr., redshirt sophomore offensive lineman Julian Armella, redshirt junior defensive end Byron Turner Jr., redshirt sophomore tight end Jerrale Powers, junior defensive end Marvin Jones Jr., redshirt sophomore linebacker Shawn Murphy, true freshman quarterback Luke Kromenhoek, freshman defensive end DD Holmes, redshirt junior defensive end Patrick Payton, redshirt junior defensive tackle Grady Kelly, senior wide receiver Malik Benson, and redshirt freshman linebacker DeMarco Ward have also declared their intentions to move on.

+READ MORE: FSU Football Won’t Hold Spring Showcase Due to Doak Campbell Stadium Renovations

 Stick with NoleGameday for more FREE coverage of Florida State Football throughout the offseason